 Occasionally there will be a paper type that hot glue may not agree with – this happens to me every once and a while with glitter or metallic paper.
 In that case, I love to use the Tacky glue brand!
 Dries clear and relatively quickly.

 When it comes to stemming a paper flower, arranging them on a wreath, or in bouquets you need a reliable wire for your bloom.
 I have always been happy using 18-gauge wire.
-It is strong enough that you flower won’t droop and flexible enough that you can bend it as needed.
+It is strong enough that your flower won’t droop and flexible enough that you can bend it as needed.
+In some cases, you may need a thinner wire and I recommend 22 gauge wire.

 To cover your wire with a more finished look opt for corsage tape in a variety of colors.
 Don’t underestimate corsage tape – even the smallest details help bring flowers to life.